I Have Bipolar II Disorder, and This Is How I Keep My Symptoms in Check

 I Cut Back on Alcohol

 There's no way to sugarcoat this: My social life revolves around alcohol.
 After-work happy hours, Saturday brunches, and weekend nights out in New York all involve booze.
 And while I genuinely enjoy a well-made craft cocktail or a good glass of wine, I know my limits on what I can handle.
 Not only can alcohol interfere with my medication, but it's also a depressant, meaning I'll most likely end up feeling worse the next day.
 If I've had too much to drink the night before, I tend to feel incredibly anxious the next morning and tired and depressed throughout the day.
-In an effort to avoid all the negative side effects, I try to stick to two drinks at a time and no more than one drink an hour.
+In an effort to avoid all the negative side effects, I try to stick to two to three drinks max at each outing and no more than one drink an hour.

 I Take My Medication at the Same Time Every Day